InfernoMoon/dnd-wiki/README.md

 ## Local custom cards

 > [!WARNING]
 > Local custom cards are still experimental.
 The workflow is somewhat clunky, metadata support is incomplete, and not every card type or field is supported yet.
+> I intend to improve this feature over time and use Markdown metadata and clean Markdown content instead of the current plain YAML format.
+So i currently do not recommend spending too much time on local custom cards.

 Select **Add Custom Cards** under **Settings → DnD Wiki** to create example files and these folders: